 The Tour de Suisse was immediately followed by the Tour de France.
 TdS sports director David Loosli was the co-commentator for SRF television during the first ten stages of the Tour de France.

-David Loosli, how long were you en route with SRF?
+David Loosli, how long did you travel with SRF?

-How does it feel not to be responsible for the race as a Sports Director but ‘only’ to be able to talk about it?
+How does it feel when you are not responsible for the race as Sports Director, but “only” get to talk about it?

-What does the Tour de France do (even) better than the Tour de Suisse?
+What makes the Tour de France (even) better than the Tour de Suisse?

-From a cycling perspective, our races are more modern and exciting, especially as we are continually improving our formats and testing new ones.
-The first week of the Tour de France mainly offered long stages with predictable sprints and not much tension.
+From a cycling point of view, our races are more modern and exciting, also because we are constantly testing and refining new formats.
+The first week of the Tour de France mainly offered long stages with foreseeable sprints and correspondingly little excitement.

-What’s the next step in planning the Tour de Suisse?
+What are the next steps in planning the Tour de Suisse?

 We are quite advanced.
 In July I will have two more weeks of summer vacation.
 Afterwards, the project will be implemented directly for the Tour de Suisse 2018.
 With Frauenfeld, we will have a new starting hub next year.
 This is something special for me personally, because I live in the region with my family.